-- Social distancing of at least six feet,
+- Social distancing of at least 6 feet.

-- Increased and regular sanitation/disinfection using product from EPA list N, https://www.epa.gov/pesticide-registration/list-n-disinfectants-use-against-sars-cov-2,
+- Increased and regular sanitation/disinfection using product from the U.S. Environmental Protection Agency (EPA) list N, https://www.epa.gov/pesticide-registration/list-n-disinfectants-use-against-sars-cov-2.

-- Provide alternate housing, food and supplies for symptomatic workers that are quarantined, and
+- Provide alternate housing, food, and supplies for symptomatic workers that are quarantined.

-- Coordination with public health departments, IDPH, and health care facilities.
+- Coordination with IDPH, local health departments, and health care facilities.

 Arranging for a Worker to Seek Medical Attention

-Call 911 for a medical emergency: Notify the operator that you are seeking care for someone who may have COVID-19.
+Call 911 for a medical emergency.
+Notify the operator you are seeking care for someone who may have COVID-19.
 If possible, ask the worker to put on a mask or cloth face covering before medical help arrives.
-The CDC advises any person who develops the following emergency warning signs for COVID-19 to seek medical attention immediately:
+The Centers for Disease Control and Prevention (CDC) advises any person who develops the following emergency warning signs for COVID-19 to seek medical attention immediately:

 - Trouble breathing